wp-plugins/alpine-photo-tile-for-flickr/readme.txt

 == Frequently Asked Questions ==

-**I’m getting the message “Flickr feed was successfully retrieved, but no photos found”.
+**I’m getting the message "Flickr feed was successfully retrieved, but no photos found".
 What does that mean?**
 *This message simply means that while no distinguishable errors occurred, the plugin found your feed to be empty.
-This might occur if you set the plugin source to Favorites, but you have not actually “favorited” any of your photos.
+This might occur if you set the plugin source to Favorites, but you have not actually "favorited" any of your photos.

-**I’m getting the message “Flickr feed not found.
-Please recheck your ID”.
+**I’m getting the message "Flickr feed not found.
+Please recheck your ID".
 What does that mean?**
 *This message can mean two things.
 First, it can indicate that the user ID, group ID, or set ID were input incorrectly, causing the feed to fail.
 In this case, you should try to correct and re-save your IDs.
 *Second, this message can also mean that the server your WordPress site is being hosted on has prevented the feed from being retrieved.
 While it is rare, we have encountered web-hosts that disable the feed fetching functions used in the PhotoTile plugin.
 If this is the case, there is nothing we can do to override or work around the settings on your host server.